conda/ceps/cep-3.md

 the handling of repo and channel data.

-Speed, accuracy, debuggability and other impacts on the user experience are all heavily reliant on the underlying functionality of the solver and Conda's ability to interpret and communicate it to the user.
+Speed, accuracy, debuggability and other impacts on the user experience are heavily reliant on the underlying functionality of the solver and Conda's ability to interpret and communicate it to the user.
 For example long running calls of the Conda install command to resolve complex environments and dependency trees directly impacts users'